Graduation

 Your Diploma

 Diplomas are mailed directly to the student’s address.
 Students may update this address by accessing their my.CSUDH.edu account.
 When the diploma is shipped, students will receive a second notification in their CSUDH email address.
+Please note that picking up the diploma from the campus is not an option that is available.

 What's On the Diploma